libmapper/libmapper/doc/tutorials/tutorial_java.md

 a specific "starting port" can be given, but the allocation algorithm will possibly choose another port number close to it if the port is in use.

-A third optional parameter of the constructor is an admin object.
+A third optional parameter of the constructor is a network object.
 It is not necessary to provide this, but can be used to specify different networking parameters, such as specifying the name of the network interface to use.